gcquinones00/rest-api-lab/README.md

 ## Objectives

-* Understand the fundamentals of RESTful API architecture
+* Understand the fundamentals of REST API architecture
 * Create server-side endpoints using Node.js
 * Handle HTTP requests and responses
 * Work with JSON data for input and output